robot670/Anirudh_BlueStamp_Portfolio/index.md

 ## Challenges

 One of my small challenges was my wiring.
-Since I had a turret, wiring can get stuck when the turret moves.
-To solve this, I used wire sleeves and zip ties to keep wires close to the arm and away from the turret, allowing for a full range of motion for my robotic arm.
+Since I had a turret, wiring can get stuck when the rotating turret moves.
+To solve this, I used wire sleeves and zip ties to keep wires close to the arm and away from the rotating base, allowing for a full range of motion for my robotic arm.
 Without wiring in the way, my wire sleeves gave my arm a much cleaner and sleeker look.

 I used Fusion 360 to design my HC-05 Bluetooth module box, which I made using a 3D printer.
 I had to go through multiple iterations because it was difficult to get the hole spacing correct, as measuring by hand is inconsistent, even with calipers.
 In these iterations, I also had to modify the dimensions of the HC-05 box until it fit the HC-05 Bluetooth module perfectly.
 I decided on using a push-fit lid for my box because it is simple to print and doesn't require me to modify the box (Figure 10).